 I was looking for a way to improve my Portuguese.
 Reading and writing is relatively easy to practice, but comprehension of spoken language is hard to practice.
 Just listening to radio in Portuguese isn’t very helpful at this stage.
 I tried listening to shoutcast Brazilian radios.
-While listening, every now and then I go “oh, I know this word, it means to bring“, or “oh, he just said for your family“.
-What was it, I wouldn’t know.
+While listening, every now and then I go “oh, I know this word, it means to bring”, or “oh, he just said for your family”.
+But what was for the family, I wouldn’t know.
 It’s fun only for a couple minutes.

-They speak too fast in radios, I have trouble even separating words from one another.
+They speak too fast on the radio.
+I have trouble separating words from one another.
 Understanding the structure of a sentence can also be a challenge.
 There’s no way I can process it in real-time.

 Ideally, there would be something that: